ptomulik/github-list-releases-action/README.md

 ## Outputs

-Here is a short summary of inputs.
-Inputs denoted with * are required.
+Here is a short summary of outputs.

 | output                        | description                                                 |
 | ----------------------------- | ------------------------------------------ |